schnorea/post_AWS_transcribe/README.md

 # post_AWS_transcribe
 AWS Transcribe does a reasonable job doing speach to text with speaker id but the json output is crazy.

 Recording meetings and other conversations via the computer is easy but when you go back to figure out who said what it is painful.
 AWS Transcribe allows you to take a mp3 file and convert it to text.
 AWS Transcribe also will offer to detect the speaks and will identify each word with a speaker_label.
-The problem is that the JSON file they had back is a bit of a bear to try and decypher.
+The problem is that the JSON file they hand back is a bit of a bear to try and decypher.

 This script takes a AWS Transcribe JSON output file and processes it into a number of useful formats.